-Adaptability is the process of modifying behavior as indicated to changing circumstances as evidenced by flexibility and accommodation of changing, evolving and unpredictable situations involving self, individuals, families, groups, and communities.
+Adaptability is the process of modifying behavior as indicated to changing circumstances as evidenced by flexibility and accommodation of changing, evolving, and unpredictable situations involving self, individuals, families, groups, and communities.
 Adaptability is the ability of the nurse to respond quickly to unexpected events, utilize problem-solving, contribute to innovative solutions, and to think creatively.
 Adaptability is building a sense of community within and outside the College through understanding and appreciating a diverse, multicultural society.

 Excellence is the quality of being superior or very good at what one does and applying that quality in all actions to generate optimal and recognizable outcomes.
-Excellence is represented through implementation of quality improvement initiatives, purposeful management of resources, promotion of lifelong learning, and fostering care delivery models that raise the level of nursing practice.
+Excellence is represented through the implementation of quality improvement initiatives, purposeful management of resources, promotion of lifelong learning, and fostering care delivery models that raise the level of nursing practice.

 Integrity is the commitment, even in the face of adversity, to five fundamental values: honesty, trust, fairness, respect, and responsibility.
-Integrity demonstrates trustworthiness by being honest, dependable, and reliable along with the ability to apply ethical standards of the profession.
+Integrity demonstrates trustworthiness by being honest, dependable, and reliable, along with the ability to apply ethical standards of the profession.

 Service is the process of selfless giving to others that provides benefit to individuals, families, groups, community, and society.
-Central to this concept is reflection on the experience which offers the opportunity to discover which practices can influence particular outcomes.
+Central to this concept is a reflection on the experience which offers the opportunity to discover which practices can influence particular outcomes.